 Introduction

-In one of the most renowned and highly controversial decisions in Delaware in the last 20 years, the Delaware Supreme Court (in a rare split decision) ruled in Omnicare Inc. v.
-NCS Healthcare Inc., that a board of a public target company cannot decide to completely lock-up a merger.
+In one of the most renowned and controversial decisions in Delaware in the last 20 years, the Delaware Supreme Court (in a rare split decision) ruled, in Omnicare Inc. v.
+NCS Healthcare Inc., that the board of a public target company cannot decide to completely lock-up a merger.
 Hence, the merger agreement must include a fiduciary out clause, enabling the board and the company, inter alia, to terminate the agreement if a superior offer arrives before the deal is approved by the shareholders.
-If the agreement does not include such an exit clause, the deal is “preclusive and coercive” and the board would be deemed to be discharging its duties.
+If the agreement does not include such an exit clause, the deal is “preclusive and coercive” and the board would be deemed to have failed to discharge its duties.

-The Omnicare decision has had a great impact on merger and acquisition agreements till this day.
-Requiring adding a fiduciary out clause complicates merger and acquisition agreements, by preventing the parties to “seal the deal” and force them to address the contingencies in which the board decides to back down from the deal in case a superior offer emerges.
-This has lead much frustration among practitioners.
-Not only practitioners have resented the decision, but many scholars have critiqued the decision as well, echoing the dissenting minority in the case that not permitting a complete lock-up, would be detrimental to the company in certain cases.
+The Omnicare decision has had a great impact on merger and acquisition agreements since.
+The requirement to add a fiduciary out clause complicates merger and acquisition agreements by preventing the parties from “sealing the deal” and forcing them to address contingencies in which the board may decide to back down from the deal if a superior offer emerges.
+This has led to much frustration among practitioners.
+It is not only practitioners who have resented the decision: many scholars have also critiqued the decision, echoing the opinion of the dissenting minority in the case that not permitting a complete lock-up would be detrimental to the interests of the company in certain cases.
 There may be parties to which the value of the certainty of the deal is extremely high.
-Disabling the ability to lock-up the deal will prevent them from making an offer in the first place, or would significantly reduce the amount they would be willing to pay for the company.
-In other words, the fiduciary out is essentially, in the case of a superior offer being presented, an option for the company to terminate the deal.
+Removing the ability to lock-up the deal would prevent them from making an offer in the first place, or would significantly reduce the amount they would be willing to pay for the company.
+A fiduciary out clause is essentially an option that allows the company to terminate the deal if a superior offer emerges.
 Mandating a fiduciary out is equivalent to a mandate to purchase an exit option.
 Just like any option, the price of the option may be too high and not worthwhile for the company to purchase.
-Mandating such purchase may generate a social loss.
+Mandating such a purchase may generate a social loss.